Monkeyanator/personal-site/about.md

 Over Summer 2018, I'm a Software Engineering Intern at [Amino Payments](https://www.aminopay.com/).
 Amino combines technologies from blockchain, payments, and adtech to bring transparency, integrity, and auditability to online advertising.
 I use [Apache Samza](http://samza.apache.org/) to process high-throughput advertisement data streams.
 Imagine the roaring twenties, but with data instead of champagne.
 That's what I do there.

 Even further back, I worked on the site [The Glass Capitol](https://glasscapitol.org/).
-I contributed to the [Google App Engine](https://cloud.google.com/appengine/) backend, but dabbled in data visualization and other front-end miscellany as well.
+I contributed to our [Google App Engine](https://cloud.google.com/appengine/) backend, but dabbled in data visualization and other front-end miscellany as well.